-Cooperating Professional/Clinical Instructor/Bearer will be responsible for all charges not covered by the value of the credit amount listed in the certificate
+The Bearer will be responsible for all charges not covered by the value of the credit amount listed in the certificate.

-The award may not be used for payment of a prior semester's charges cumulative total of 12 credits of tuition per student, per academic program, the cumulative total of 12 credits tuition per student, per academic program will prevail.
+The award may not be used for payment of a prior semester's charges.

-This award certificate cannot be replaced if lost or stolen, and no reproductions of this certificate will be accepted
+This award certificate cannot be replaced if lost or stolen, and no reproductions of this certificate will be accepted.